Do you dream of steaming hot water at the touch of a button? A hot water tap could make this a reality, but they're not the right choice for everyone.

 However, the high upfront cost of hot water taps - and the cost of maintenance - means that in practice it would take you several lifetimes to recoup your investment.
-We've done the maths, comparing upfront and ongoing energy costs to our cheapest
+We've done the maths, comparing upfront and ongoing energy costs with our cheapest Best Buy kettle.

-If you want to replace your taps rather than adding to them, choosing a multi-function tap can clear up space on your sink.
+If you want to replace your taps rather than adding to them, choosing a multi-function tap can free up space around your sink.

 Some top-of-the-range taps also dispense fizzy water.

 Boiling water taps come with different sized tanks.
 The smallest hold around 2 litres, while the largest hold as much as 11 litres.
-A larger tank gives you the convenience of having lots of boiling water ready in one go, though you'll need to find the space for it under your cupboards.
+A larger tank gives you the convenience of having lots of boiling water ready in one go, though you'll need to find the space for it in the cupboard underneath it.

 Stainless steel is likely to be the more cost-effective option, though you can choose different colours to fit in with your kitchen decor, along with chrome, brass or gold metallic finishes.